-One of the core tenets for successful data-driven decision making is data democratization.
-Simply put, data democratization means virtually anyone within your organization has the ability to access and use data to inform their decisions.
+One of the core tenets for successful data-driven decision making in insurance is data democratization.
+Simply put, data democratization means virtually anyone within your organization has the ability to access and use data to inform decisions about pricing, risk assessment, fraud mitigation, process automation, and more.
 This requires that, within reasonable limits, regardless of their role within the company, anyone charged with making business decisions has access to the data and the tools they need to do so.